Germany's fast-sinking Pirates could shipwreck Merkel

 “The Pirates raised expectations that couldn’t be fulfilled,” said Matthias Jung, head of pollsters the Electoral Research Group.
 “The speed of their decline has a lot to do with the way they’ve been quarrelling in public.”

-The Pirates are a band of self-confessed nerds who campaign on an eclectic platform of free Internet downloads, data protection, free public transport and legalizing drugs.
+The Pirates are a band of self-confessed nerds who campaign on an eclectic platform of free Internet downloads, data protection, free public transport and legalising drugs.

 Their anti-establishment stance appealed to voters across the spectrum but particularly from the left, meaning the SPD and Greens would gain the most votes from former Pirates supporters.